TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: for

-\paragraph{Ping-Pong due to Opportunistic Promotion.} When a NUMA hint fault happens on a page, default NUMA balancing instantly promotes the page without checking its active state.
-As a result, pages with very infrequent accesses, can still be promoted to the \local node.
-Once being promoted, these type of pages may shortly become the demotion candidate if the \local nodes are always under pressure.
-Thus, promotion traffics generated from infrequently accessed pages can easily fill up the \local node's reclaimed free spaces and eventually generate a higher demotion traffic for {\remote}s.
-This demotion-promotion ping-pong causes unnecessary traffic over the memory nodes and can negatively impact on the performance of memory-bound applications.
+{\bf Ping-Pong due to Opportunistic Promotion.} When a NUMA hint fault happens on a page, default NUMA balancing instantly promotes the page without checking its active state.
+As a result, pages with very infrequent accesses can still be promoted to the \local node.
+Once promoted, these type of pages may shortly become the demotion candidate if the \local nodes are always under pressure.
+Thus, promotion traffic generated from infrequently accessed pages can easily fill up the \local node's free space and generate a higher demotion traffic for {\remote}s.
+This unnecessary traffic can negatively impact an application's performance.

-\paragraph{Apt Identification of Trapped Hot Pages.} To solve this ping-pong issue, instead of instant promotion, we check a page's age through its position in the LRU list maintained by the OS.
-If the faulted page is in inactive LRU, we do not consider the page as the promotion candidate instantly as it might be an infrequently accessed page.
-We consider the faulted page as a promotion candidate only if it is found in the active LRUs (either of anon or file active LRU) (\circled{1} in Figure~\ref{fig:tpp-promotion}).
-This significantly reduces the promotion traffic and always maintain a satisfactory amount of free memory on the \local node to support both new allocations and promotions.
+{\bf Apt Identification of Trapped Hot Pages.} To solve this ping-pong issue, instead of instant promotion, we check a page's age through its position in the LRU list maintained by the OS.
+If the faulted page is in inactive LRU, we do not consider the page for promotion instantly as it might be an infrequently accessed page.
+We consider the faulted page as a promotion candidate only if it is found in the active LRUs (\circled{1} in Figure~\ref{fig:tpp-promotion}).
+This significantly reduces the promotion traffic.

-However, the main purpose of the OS maintained LRU lists is to have a relative classifications of pages for reclamation.
+However, OS uses LRU lists for reclamation.
 If a memory node is not under pressure and reclamation does not kick in, then pages in inactive LRU list do not automatically move to the active LRU list.
-As a {\remote} may not always be under pressure, most of the faulted pages may often be found in the inactive LRU list and, therefore, bypass the promotion filter.
-To address this, whenever we find a faulted page on the inactive LRU list, we mark the page as accessed so that the page gets moved in to the active LRU list immediately (\circled{2} in Figure~\ref{fig:tpp-promotion}).
+As {\remote}s may not always be under pressure, faulted pages may often be found in the inactive LRU list and, therefore, bypass the promotion filter.
+To address this, whenever we find a faulted page on the inactive LRU list, we mark the page as accessed and move it to the active LRU list immediately (\circled{2} in Figure~\ref{fig:tpp-promotion}).
 If the page still remains hot during the next NUMA hint fault, it will be in the active LRU, and promoted to the \local node (\circled{3} in Figure~\ref{fig:tpp-promotion}).